Jesperdn/UPush-Chatservice/README.md

 # UPush-Chatservice

-Multi-client chat service written in C for the home exam in IN2140 - Introduction to operating systems and data communication.
+Multi-client chat service over UDP written in C for the home exam in IN2140 - Introduction to operating systems and data communication.

 ## Run the program